battleboy-cxx/battleboy-cxx/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on hikvision intern and GRE exam
+- 🔭 I’m currently working on developing
 - 🌱 I’m currently learning JavaWeb developing
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->